CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Combining IMitiation and Reinforcement Learning (CIMRL)

 \subsubsection{Decoder}

-With the aforementioned state embedding and action embedding, as shown in Figure~\ref{fig:rlms}, we concatenate them and use them to predict different outputs as described in detail as follows.
-We use episodic episodes (e.g. 30s scene) for learning each of the decoder networks.
+Using the state and action embeddings, we concatenate them to predict multiple outputs, as detailed below.
+For training each of the decoder networks, we utilize episodic sequences (e.g., 30-seconds of real world driving).

-{\bf Task and Risk Critic Networks:} We build two critic networks, a task critic $Q_{task}$ and a risk critic $Q_{risk}$.
+{\em Task and Risk Critic Networks:} We build two critic networks, a task critic $Q_\text{task}$ and a risk critic $Q_\text{risk}$.
 Both of these networks are implemented with MLPs on top of the concatenated state and action embeddings.
-We output a single scalar for each task and risk reward stream associated with each input motion plan.
+Each motion plan is associated with corresponding task and risk values estimated by these critics.

-{\bf Task and Recovery Policy Networks:} We build two policies networks, $\pi_{risk}$ and $\pi_{task}$ .
+{\em Task and Recovery Policy Networks:} We build two policies networks, $\pi_\text{risk}$ and $\pi_\text{recov}$.
 Each of these networks is also modeled with MLPs.
 We output a policy probability for each valid action for each of the policy networks.